 Easy DIY Button Snowman Craft – Button Art Idea

-I had a few crafts in mind including some Christmas ornamnets, then I was hunting down ideas.
-In fact I made a whole Pinterest Board called DIY with Buttons full of ideas, it had since been merged with my other DIY Boards.
-So one thing I decided was do some cute holiday decor.
-For Easter I did a button egg and a flower and for winter I did this DIY snowman.
+I had a few crafts in mind including some Christmas ornaments, then I was hunting down ideas.
+In fact, one thing I decided was to some cute holiday decor.
+For Easter, I did a button egg and a flower and for winter I did this DIY snowman.
+I also had fun with this DIY Button Art Heart Decor.
 It's super easy and fun!
 I even got the kids to help they picked out buttons for me.

 Button Note: Most of my white and black buttons were from Favorite Findings.
 Then I mixed in buttons I had on hand.

-1-Sand your pallet board if desired.
+Sand your pallet board if desired.
 I usually knock off a few stray pieces of wood and the rough cut edges by lightly sanding them.
-You could also paint it now if desired, something with a glitter to it would look amazing!
+You could also paint it now if desired, something with glitter to it would look amazing!

-2-Place your board on a flat surface and begin to lay out the outline of snowman body shape.
+Place your board on a flat surface and begin to lay out the outline of the snowman's body shape.
 I started with the bottom and moved to the top.
 Add the hat at the top and remove and adjust some buttons to add a blue scarf.